 In Korea, the new year means the start of everything new.
 A young girl is excited to wear a new and special hanbok made by her mother and prepares to celebrate the Lunar New Year.

 New Clothes for New Year's Day promotes discussions on cultural pride, traditional clothing, self-reliance, independence and the joy of celebrations.

 A father spends the Lunar New Year without his daughter, who has moved to a different country for the first time.
 He misses her deeply but also understands the importance of her personal growth.

 New Year is set during the Lunar New Year celebrations and captures the theme of letting go, personal growth, and the strength of family bonds, even when separated by distance.

 A New Year's Reunion by Li-Qiong Yu

-When Maomao's father visits, the family prepare sticky rice balls with special fortune coins hidden inside.
-When Maomao loses her special coin, her devastation is heightened by the impending departure of her father.
-The lucky token is found just in time for Maomao to give it to her father as they say goodbye.
+When Maomao's father visits during Lunar New Year, the family prepares sticky rice balls with hidden coins.
+She is devastated when she loses her coin.
+It is found in time for Maomao to give it to her father as they say goodbye.

 A New Year's Reunion promotes discussions on family reunions, longing and anticipation, the observance of the Chinese New Year, and the value of time.